 It is Cultural Tidbits Monday and we continue with our new mini series.
-Today, we are Traveling Through Indian food!
-As you already know, on the series, I’ll be featuring some of my favorite ethnic foods and restaurants through educational (and quite yummy) photo essays.
-Let’s get started!
+Today, we are traveling through Indian food!
+As you already know, on this series, I’ll be featuring some of my favorite ethnic foods and restaurants through educational (and quite yummy) photo essays.

 My obsession with Indian food

 Ahh, this post will make me really really hungry, because Indian food happens to be my favorite cuisine in the world.
 Actually, it is more an obsession with any Asian curry, and well, Indians happen to have a heck of a lot of different varieties.
-Mmmm, thinking about thick curries waters my mouth and puts my nose in high alert: They look, taste and smell SO.FRIGGIN.GOOD!!!
-So!
-Talking about CURRIES, I’ll first describe one I tasted for the first time last week:
+Mmmm, thinking about thick curries perks up all my senses: they look, taste and smell incredible.
+First, I’ll describe one I tasted for the first time last week:

 Chicken khorma